-This chapter contains results of traffic volume estimates for the same road segments for which we estimated annualized road costs.
+This chapter contains the results of traffic volume estimates carried out for the same road segments for which the representative annualized road costs were estimated.
 Traffic volume estimates were obtained through the responses to the Provincial Highway Inventory survey and the subsequent communication with the provincial and territorial representatives.
 The results are presented in the Road Inventory Sheets introduced in Chapter 4 as Table 4, and presented in Appendix C. There is one one-page Road Inventory Sheet for each province or territory.
-Québec, Ontario, and British Columbia have a two-page Road inventory Sheet because each of these provinces was subdivided into two geographic regions.
+Québec, Ontario, and British Columbia have a two-page Road Inventory Sheets because each of these provinces was subdivided into two geographical regions.